angelacoelho01/ITSector-SummerLab/README.md

 # ITSector Summer Lab
-Challenges and apps delevoped in Flutter Academy during the Summer Lab @ ITSector.
+Challenges and apps delevoped in Flutter Academy during the Summer Lab @ITSector.